ExploitEngineer/budget-ch/docs/two-factor.md

 - **View Codes**: Click "Show Backup Codes" in settings (only works immediately after generation)
 - **Regenerate Codes**: Click "Regenerate Backup Codes" and enter password (invalidates old codes)

+When 2FA is enabled the Security card exposes the **Regenerate Backup Codes** button next to the disable action.
+The button opens a password confirmation dialog and, on success, reuses the backup code dialog so the user can copy the newly issued codes before closing it.
+Generating a new set explicitly invalidates every existing code, so this flow is the recommended way to rotate backup codes.

 ### Disabling 2FA